Cyclones Game Preview: vs. Wheeling Nailers

 U.S. Bank Arena - Cincinnati, OH

-Sunday Afternoon Recap:The Cincinnati Cyclones (42-10-4-3) picked up a 4-3 shootout win over the Kansas City Mavericks on Sunday afternoon.
-Forward Judd Peterson led the way with a pair of goals, while defenseman Andrew DeBrincat netted once for the 'Clones in regulation.
-Forward Alex Wideman scored the lone goal in the shootout.
-The Team engaged in a physical affair as well, and the teams combined for 134 minutes in penalties, including four Game Misconducts.
-Cincinnati was outshot, 38-29 on the afternoon, with goaltender Michael Houser stopping 35 in the win.

-Last Friday Night Recap: The Cincinnati Cyclones (41-10-4-3) collected a 4-2 win over the Indy Fuel on Friday night.
-Forwards Ben Johnson and Myles Powell, along with defensemen Eric Knodel and Devante Stephens netted the goals for the Cyclones.
-Cincinnati outshot the Fuel, 24-20 on the evening, with goaltender Michael Houser stopping 18 in the win.

-Previewing Wheeling: The Nailers hold down the fifth spot in the ECHL's Central Division, two points back of the Kalamazoo Wings in fourth.
-Wheeling has been piling up the points as of late, going 5-3-1-1 in their last 10, and are coming off a 2-1 shootout win over the Indy Fuel on Tuesday.
-The Nailers enter Friday seventh in the League with 3.44 goals scored per game, and they also have the ECHL's fourth-best power play, converting on 20.7% of their chances.
-Their penalty kill is 20 thin the League at 80.7%, however Wheeling leads the ECHL with 18 shorthanded goals.
-They are led offensively by forward Zac Lynch who has accounted for 15 goals and 39 assists through 56 games played this season.
-He is followed by forward Yushiroh Hirano (16g, 33a) and Renars Krastenbergs (15g, 23a) who round out the top three.
-In goal, Jordan Ruby leads the way with a 11-6-1-0 record, along with a 2.73 goals-against average and a .915 save percentage.
+Previewing Wheeling: The Nailers enter Wednesday tied with the Indy Fuel for fifth place in the ECHL's Central Division, four points back of the Kalamazoo Wings in fourth.
+Wheeling has lost two in and are 4-4-1-1 in their last 10 games, and are coming off a 3-2 loss to the Toledo Walleye on Saturday night.
+Wheeling is in the top 10 in goals scored per game at 3.38, shots against at 30.05, power play conversion rate at 20.3%, and they lead the ECHL with 18 shorthanded goals.
+They are led by forward Zac Lynch who has accounted for 15 goals and 41 assists through 58 games this season, followed by forwards Yushiroh Hirano (16g, 33a) and Renars Krastenbergs (16g, 23a).
+In goal, Jordan Ruby has an 11-7-1-2 mark along with a 2.84 goals-against average and a .910 save percentage.

-Inside the Series: Friday will be the seventh of eight meetings on the season between the Cyclones and Nailers, with Cincinnati holding a 5-1-0-0 record through the first six games.
-The teams will meet once more this season on Wednesday, March 20.
+Inside the Series: Wednesday will serve as the final game of and eight-game season series between Cincinnati and Wheeling.
+The Cyclones have a 6-1-0-0 record through the first seven games, including a 5-1 win on Friday night.

-Next Game Preview: Cincinnati welcomes in the Kalamazoo Wings on Saturday night, in the finale of their 11-game season series.
-The Cyclones hold an 8-1-1-0 advantage through the first 10 games, and have outscored the Wings, 42-22, this season.
+Next Game Preview: Cincinnati wraps up their five-game homestand on Thursday night against the Toledo Walleye.
+It will mark the seventh of nine matchups this season between the two, with the Cyclones posting a 4-1-1-0 record through the first six contests.

+Division Title on the Line : A win OR an overtime or shootout loss on Wednesday night against the Wheeling Nailers will clinch the Central Division championship for the Cyclones.
+Cincinnati last won a division title during the 2012-13 season, ultimately falling to the eventual Kelly Cup champion Reading Royals in the Eastern Conference Finals.
+The Cyclones have won three division championships since returning to play in 2006-07 (2007-08, 2008-09, 2012-13), and have a pair of Kelly Cup championships in 2008 and 2010.

-Home Sweet Home: The Cyclones are in the midst of a five-game homestand, and currently have the League's best home record at 24-1-2-2.
-Their one regulation loss is the fewest in the ECHL, and Cincinnati has a League-high 130 goals scored at home, as well as a League-low 61 goals allowed.
-The Cyclones have seen special teams success at home as well, ranking fourth at home on the power play at 19.7% (25/127), and sixth at home on the penalty kill at 85.1% (97/114).
+Home Sweet Home: The Cyclones are in the midst of a five-game homestand, and currently have the League's best home record at 26-1-2-2.
+Their one regulation loss is the fewest in the ECHL, and Cincinnati has a League-high 138 goals scored at home, as well as a League-low 62 goals allowed.
+The Cyclones have seen special teams success at home as well, ranking fourth at home on the power play at 20.0% (27/135), and fifth at home on the penalty kill at 85.5% (100/117).

-Point Men: Forward Brady Vail is currently on a 10-game point streak, amassing seven goals and eight assists in that time, following a goal and an assist in Wednesday's 5-4 win over the Ft.
-Wayne Komets.
-Forward Jesse Schultzhas accounted for points in 11 of his last 13 games, totaling six goals and 15 assists in that time, and he leads the ECHL in scoring with 71 points (19g, 52a).
-Forward Vas Glotov has points in 11 of his last 14 games, totaling six goal and 10 assists (6g, 10a), while forward Alex Wideman has accounted for seven goals and 10 assists in his last 17 games, and is second on the team with 20 goals and 36 assists.
-Finally, forward Pascal Aquin has points in five of his last eight games (3g, 5a) and is tied for fourth in League rookie scoring with 23 goals and 28 assists.
+Point Men: Forward Brady Vail has found the score sheet in 11 of his last 12 games, accounting for eight goals and eight assists in that time.
+Forward Jesse Schultz has accounted for points in 12 of his last 15 games, totaling seven goals and 16 assists in that time, and he leads the ECHL in scoring with 73 points (20g, 53a).
+Forward Vas Glotov has points in 12 of his last 16 games, totaling seven goals and 11 assists, while forward Alex Wideman has accounted for nine goals and 10 assists in his last 19 games, and is second on the team with 22 goals and 37 assists.
+Finally, forward Pascal Aquin has points in seven of his last 10 games (4g, 7a) and is tied for third in League rookie scoring with 24 goals and 30 assists.

 Cyclones Clinch Playoff Spot: The Cyclones are the first team to clinch a spot in the 2019 Kelly Cup Playoffs presented by Smile Direct Club.
-The Cyclones clinched their berth by virtue of the Wheeling Nailers losing to Ft.
-Wayne on Wednesday night.
 This will the 10th trip to the postseason for the Cyclones since the 2006-07 season, and the third berth in the last four seasons.
 Cincinnati has two Kelly Cup Championships to their credit; a 4 games to 2 series win over the Las Vegas Wranglers in 2008, and a 4 games to 1 victory over the Idaho Steelheads in 2010.
 The Cyclones made a third trip to the Kelly Cup Finals in 2014 where they lost to the Alaska Aces in six games.

 Packed Schedule: The Cyclones are in the midst of a stretch of 29 games in 59 days.
 Cincinnati will play three games in three days on four separate occasions during that time, a pair of four-game-in-five-days stretches, two stretches of seven-games in 10 days, and one of 10 games in 17 days.